White-Link/UnsupervisedScalableRepresentationLearningTimeSeries/README.md

 `transfer_ucr.py`, `combine_ucr.py` and `combine_uea.py` can be called with the
 `-h` option for additional help.

+### Hyperparameters

+Hyperparameters are described in Section S2.2 of the paper.

+For the UCR and UEA hyperparameters, two values were switched by mistake.
+One should read, as reflected in [the example configuration file](default_hyperparameters.json):
+> - number of output channels of the causal network (before max pooling): 160;
+> - dimension of the representations: 320.
+>
+instead of
+> - number of output channels of the causal network (before max pooling): 320;
+> - dimension of the representations: 160.

 ## Pretrained Models

 Pretrained models are downloadable at [https://data.lip6.fr/usrlts/](https://data.lip6.fr/usrlts/).